 Emissions and Green Power

 Stationary energy emissions had a 6% reduction which is due to the large increase in GreenPower consumption from 22 GJ to 551GJ.
 51 Allara St in Canberra, which came across to the portfolio in the Machinery of Government change, is a major factor in this increased figure as there is 100% GreenPower consumed at this site.
 The Department also has 3 other sites that are currently purchasing 25% GreenPower.

 EEGO minimum energy performance standards (MEPS)

 The energy performance of the property portfolio is rated using the National Built Environment Rating System (NABERS) for offices.
-The department strives to occupy office buildings and tenancies that are designed to achieve the EEGO Policy’s minimum energy performance standard of at least 4.5 stars.
-NABERS office energy ratings (without green power) for the department’s largest office tenancies (>2,000sqm) during the reporting period included:
+The Department strives to occupy office buildings and tenancies that are designed to achieve the EEGO Policy’s minimum energy performance standard of at least 4.5 stars.
+The department obtained NABERS office energy ratings for two sites (> 2,000sqm) within the reporting period :